|

 A murmur of surprise, suddenly rippling through the bar, announced

-the arrival of three strange customerstwo tall, otherworldly
+the arrival of three strange customerstwo of them tall,

-beings, and a very short, powerful man wearing a woman's robe
+otherworldly beings, and one a very short, powerful man wearing

-but carrying a lethal-looking axe strapped to his back.
+a woman's robe but carrying a lethal-looking axe strapped to his

 "Interesting," said Ramess.
 He turned to Ribhadda,